-Looking for a way to import transactions that isn't Direct Import?
+Looking for a way to import transactions that doesn't involve linking your bank accounts?
 Live outside the U.S. or Canada?
-Try File-Based Importing in the web app!
+Try File-Based Importing in the web app on a computer!

 If Direct Import isn't available for your financial institution, or you simply prefer to import bank files yourself, YNAB's File-Based Importing feature makes that easy.
-You can import these file formats into YNAB:
+You can import the following file formats into YNAB:

 - CSV (only if the above formats aren't available)

 After logging in to your online banking account, look for the option to download or export transactions.
 Once you have your file (or files—you can import multiple at once!), you're ready to start the import process in one of three ways:

 - Drag and drop your file or files onto YNAB.
 Anywhere in YNAB—like magic!

 Once you've done this, you're just steps away.
 You've now got a few options and settings to make sure your transactions are coming in just the way you want them.